docsforadobe/ame-scripting-guide/docs/reference/reference.md

     API saveProjectSnapshot.
   - `format`: E.g. `"H.264"`
   - `presetPath`: Either a preset or a format input must be present.
 If no preset is used then the default preset of the specified format will be applied.
-- `addXMLToBatch(xmlPath: string, presetPath: string, outputFolderPath: string = ""): bool` : Adds
+- `addXMLToBatch(xmlPath: string, presetPath: string, outputFolderPath: string = ""): boolean` : Adds
   Final Cut Pro xml to the batch.
   - `xmlPath`: Path to a Final Cut Pro xml file.
   - `outputFolderPath`: Optional.
 If outputFolderPath is empty, then the output file name will be generated based on the XML file path.